drwilkins/mattwilkinsbio/content/authors/admin/_index.md

 - Interdisciplinary learning
 - Teaching with stories
 - Building empathy through data literacy (data empathy)
+- Monty Python, Batman, and lots of TV & movies

 # Education to show in About widget
 education: